99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 connection to databases
 initialization of AWS SDK
 pull in dependencies
-Use env. variables for stuff that changes frequently:
+Use environment variables for stuff that changes frequently:
 DB connection strings
 S3 bucket ecc....
 Passwords, encrypted with KMS